kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

             └── Step bootstrap_service [COMPLETE]
 ```

 From the output of *plan status*, we can see that both of our steps have been completed.
-Let’s check if the service configuration is correct :
+Let’s check if the service configuration is correct:

 ```
 MacBook-Pro:operator matt$ kubectl get services